JPTRON/Discord-Status-Changer/README.md

 # Discord-Status-Spammer
-An useless bot that keeps changing your discord status between multiple strings.
+An useless bot that keeps changing your discord status and visibility